swiftlang/swift-package-manager/README.md

 ## Development

-The Package Manager is itself a Swift Package, and is built with a bootstrap script; initially building the package manager manually and then again using itself.
+Taylor is itself a Swift Package, and is built with a bootstrap script; initially building the package manager manually and then again using itself.
 The bootstrap script is also for integration with the wider Swift project build system.